tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
 While in this diagram, some child classes seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
+For details on the ``ArrayChannelData`` and ``AreaChannelData`` classes, see :numref:`Fig. %s <fig-uml_arraychannel>` and :numref:`Fig. %s <fig-uml_areachannel>`, respectively.

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Modelling ``ArrayChannelData`` and ``AreaChannelData``

-      Array and area channels are not yet properly modelled.
-Both result in several additional HDF5 datasets in the current eveH5 scheme (v7), particularly, but not limited to ROI settings and the corresponding statistics.
-For each of these datasets, we need to decide which data *can* actually change for individual PosCounts (within one scan module) and hence need to be saved in the data section of a dataset, and which do not change, hence can be served as attributes.
-Furthermore, we would need to decide for the eveH5 scheme whether to store all ROIs within the channel dataset or alternatively to introduce a group for each array/area detector (and suffixed with the scanmodule ID).

-    * How to deal with axes read-back values (RBV)?

-      With the advent of precise optical encoders, it turned out that axes do move after arriving at their set point.
-Hence, for some measurements, axes RBVs are read as pseudo-detector channels.
-Currently (eveH5 v7), these data end up as detector channels in distinct HDF5 datasets.
-However, logically they belong to the corresponding axes.
-Further complications may arise from the fact that there exists the use case for recording these axes RBVs during averaging of detector channel data.
+    Currently none... ;-)

 Some comments (not discussions any more, though):